begleysm/ipwatch/README.md

 If you want to/need to run the cronjob as an unprivileged user you'll have to ensure that your user has execution privileges for `ipwatch.py` and can write to the `save_ip_path` file defined in your config file.

 ## Gmail
 If you use Gmail as your sending email service then you'll have to enable **Less secure app access** to allow ipwatch to send emails.
 You can read more about this at https://support.google.com/accounts/answer/6010255?hl=en.
 You can enable **Less secure app access** by visiting https://myaccount.google.com/lesssecureapps.
 Chances are you'll also be blocked, by Gmail, the first time you try try to send an email and will receive a **Critical security alert** saying that a **Sign-in attempt was blocked for your linked Google Account** at your recovery email/phone #.
-You'll have to click the **Check activity** button and say **Yes that was me** in order to whitelist your system.
+You'll have to click the **Check activity** button and say **Yes that was me** in order to whitelist the ipwatch system.

 ## References
 The original ipgetter.py code came from https://github.com/phoemur/ipgetter.
 However that repo is gone now.
-This repo contains a copy of ipgetter.py file for those who need it.
-I've since updated ipgetter.py to remove reference to ip servers that no longer work.
+This repo contains a copy of the ipgetter.py file for those who need it.
+Additionally by keeping ipgetter.py in the same directory as ipwatch.py no additional Python installtion efforts (for the ipgetter module) need be conducted.
+The version of ipgetter.py in this repository has been updated to remove reference to ip servers that no longer work.

 ## Author
 Sean Begley